-- o An official transcript is in a sealed envelope, has an embossed seal or original signature, and is usually mailed directly to Rowan-Cabarrus from the institution or may be sent electronically from the institution or transcript service to Rowan-Cabarrus.
+- An official transcript is in a sealed envelope, has an embossed seal or original signature, and is usually mailed directly to Rowan-Cabarrus from the institution or may be sent electronically from the institution or transcript service to Rowan-Cabarrus.
 The graduation date will be posted on all high school transcripts.
-Public high school graduates are encouraged to request an electronic copy from the College Foundation of North Carolina (CFNC). - o Home-school graduates should send a final transcript, verifying your graduation, as well as a copy of the letter from the North Carolina Department of Non-Public Instruction acknowledging your home school.
+Public high school graduates are encouraged to request an electronic copy from the College Foundation of North Carolina (CFNC). - Home-school graduates should send a final transcript, verifying your graduation, as well as a copy of the letter from the North Carolina Department of Non-Public Instruction acknowledging your home school.
 Correspondence/online school diplomas will be accepted if they are regionally accredited or accredited by the Distance Education and Training Council (DETC).
-Any other correspondence/online school diplomas will be reviewed on a case-by-case basis. - Placement Testing is generally required of all students entering a curriculum program at Rowan-Cabarrus.
-The College's placement test assesses your skills in the fundamentals of English/reading, mathematics, writing, and basic computer skills.
-Your scores are used to appropriately place you into courses that will enable you to succeed in your college journey.
-If you are entering a certificate program or taking a specific course of interest, you may not be required to take placement testing, but will be expected to meet all course prerequisites to be eligible to register.
+Any other correspondence/online school diplomas will be reviewed on a case-by-case basis.